Jacob Meyers Player Props: Astros vs. Yankees

 Jacob Meyers At The Plate

-- Meyers is batting .230 with 13 doubles, a triple, seven home runs and 25 walks.
+- Meyers has 14 doubles, a triple, seven home runs and 25 walks while hitting .230.

+- Meyers has reached base via a hit in 41 games this year (of 77 played), and had multiple hits in 13 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.